 With the reclassification of 917.01 to “Required”, and the revised language in that standard, the following can be deleted as the same language would be duplicated here.

-Written policy shall prohibit the use of an inmate(s) for medical, pharmaceutical, or cosmetic experiments.
-103 CMR 932.19 shall not preclude individual treatment of an inmate based on his need for a specific medical procedure which is not generally available.

 934.01: Inmate Rights (Required)

 (3) Written policy and procedure shall provide the following:

-(a) that program access, work assignments and administrative decisions are made without regard to inmates' race, national origin, religion, creed, sex, sexual orientation, or handicap; and,
+(a) that program access, work assignments and administrative decisions are made without regard to inmates' age, race, color, religion, national origin, sexual orientation, handicap, creed, or gender; and,

 (b) equal opportunity to access various programs and work assignments, and involvement in decisions concerning classification status.

+(6) The Sheriff/facility administrator shall comply with all applicable Department of Justice (DOJ), Prison Rape Elimination Act (PREA) standards as evidenced by a current, successful audit conducted by a certified DOJ PREA auditor.

 934.02: Grievance Procedures (Required)

-Written policy and procedure which shall provide for the establishment of an inmate grievance procedure, which shall provide all inmates access to an administrative remedy for redress of legitimate complaints.a Facility supervisor.
+Written policy and procedure shall establish an inmate grievance procedure, which shall provide all inmates access to an administrative remedy for redress of legitimate complaints in a confidential manner.
+For the purposes of this standard, confidential manner shall be defined as a grievance form filed or mailed directly to the Facility Administrator, Assistant Facility Administrator, Assistant Deputy Superintendent, or the Facility Institutional Grievance Coordinator, or by depositing the completed form in a locked mailbox or drop box.
+The drop box shall be opened and the contents collected on a daily basis by either the Institutional Grievance Coordinator or a staff member of Lieutenant or higher rank. a Facility supervisor.
 The inmate grievance process shall include, but not be limited to:

 ***PREA Grievance can be in any format/manner to any staffperson